sled-group/Transparent-Coherent-PMD/README.md

 python run_generate_ego4d.py --partition test --mismatch_augmentation
 ```

+When generating the training data, a small number of duplicate records may be generated.
+Configure `scripts/utils/remove_duplicates_in_ego4d.py` then run it to remove them.

 This can take several CPU days.
-We recommend running these commands as Slurm jobs using Slurm's `srun` command.
+We recommend running these commands as Slurm jobs using Slurm's `srun` command to enable data parallelism.
 Note that progress is intermittently saved.

 Then generate our randomly sampled subsets (this is much quicker):